 Sent by Johnson’s principal private secretary Martin Reynolds, the email invited employees including advisers, speech writers and door staff to come over and “bring your own booze”.

 The senior civil servant wrote: “After what has been an incredibly busy period we thought it would be nice to make the most of the lovely weather and have some socially distanced drinks in the No. 10 garden this evening.”

-Johnson admitted during a bruising Prime Minister’s Questions appearance this week that he attended for around “25 minutes”.
+Johnson admitted during a bruising Prime Minister’s Questions appearance last week that he attended for around “25 minutes” but thought it was a “work event”.
 Sources later told The Times that he was seen “wandering round glad-handing people” during the event attended by Carrie Johnson and Henry Newman, then an adviser to Michael Gove and now a senior No. 10 figure.

 5 November 2020